nomuman/lut_transformer/README.md

 - Apply `.cube` LUT files to videos.
 - Reports transformation progress.
 - Output video is cropped to a 1:1 aspect ratio, centered, using the shorter dimension of the video as the side length.
+- Option to adjust the intensity of the LUT effect (0.0 to 1.0).
 - Option to flip the video horizontally.
 - Works on both Android and iOS using platform specific implementations.